 How come there are 30 sheets per box but “up to 60 loads”?

-One thing that’s easy to overlook is that a “load” can be a half sheet.
+One thing that’s easy to overlook is that an Earth Breeze “load” can be a half sheet.
 So you’d have to rip the sheet.
-But, this makes your pack go farther if you are doing a medium sized load.
+(I wish they came pre cut because my rips are imperfect every time) But this makes your pack go farther if you are doing a medium sized load.

-Why I will probably only get 30 uses from one pack
+Why I will probably only get 30 loads from one pack

 We have a big family, and I usually wait to run a load till the drum is full-ish.
 Each time I do a load, I set our clothes in and place 1 full sheet on top of the clothes.
 Then I start the washer, and shut the lid!
 That’s it.